scipy-conference/scipy_proceedings/papers/marcel_caraciolo/marcel_caraciolo.rst

 accessible service as independent component in a web container or a standalone process.
 In the other hand, this adds complexity, but it allows other applications written in other languages or running at remote machines to access the service.
 We are considering use framework web Django with the the Django-Piston RESTful builder to expose the recommendations via a simple API using REST over
-HTTP.
-Our current structure is illustrated in figure x, which wraps the recommender implementation using the django models and piston handlers to provide the external access.
+HTTP [DjangoPiston]_.
+Our current structure is illustrated in Figure x, which wraps the recommender implementation using the django models and piston handlers to provide the external access.

+FIGURE 05

 There is a recommender engine powered by Crab in production using REST APIs to access the the recommendations.
-The recommender engine uses collaborative filtering algorithms to recommend users, study groups and videos in a brazilian educational social network called AtéPassar.
+The recommender engine uses collaborative filtering algorithms to recommend users, study groups and videos in a brazilian educational social network called AtéPassar [AtePassar]_ .
-Besides the suggestions the recommender was also extendend to provide the explanations for each recommendation, in a way that the user not only receives the recommendation but also why the given recommendation was proposed to him.
+Besides the suggestions, the recommender was also extendend to provide the explanations for each recommendation, in a way that the user not only receives the recommendation but also why the given recommendation was proposed to him.
 The recommender is in production since
-January 2011 and suggested more than 60.000 items for more than 50.000 users registered at the network.
+January 2011 and suggested almost 60.000 items for more than 50.000 users registered at the network.
 The following picture shows the web interface with the recommender engine in action at AtéPassar.
 One contribution of this work was a new Data Model for integrating with MongoDB database for retrieving and storing the recommendations and it is being rewritten for the new release of Crab supporting
 Numpy and Scipy libraries.

-Figure x
+FIGURE 06

 Crab can comfortably digest medium and small data sets on one machine and produce recommendations in real time.
 But it still lacks a mechanism that handles a much larger data set.
 One common approach is distribute the recommendation computations, which will be detailed